onivan/stc_diyclock-ntp/README.md

 Basic functionality is working:
 * time display **24 hour mode only**
 * display auto-dim
-* relative humidity (%) and temperature (C) display acquired with AM2302
+* relative humidity (%) and temperature (C) display acquired with AM2302 (last 5 seconds every minute or by pressing the Upper button)
+* time syncronization from NTP server (updated and saved to RTC DS1302 every 5 seconds)
+* the first dot on display starts fast blinking after 30 seconds since last successfull time update on the clock (NTP error or no WiFi connection)

-## I've removed the following functions unnecessary for me and because I've hit the limit of the SRAM (optimizations are needed)
+I've removed the following functions unnecessary for me and because I've hit the limit of the SRAM (optimizations are needed)
 * **no** date display/set
 * **no** day of week
 * **no** seconds display/reset